Charles Rochon: Family

 Charles Rochon was married to Henriette Colon, the half-Indian (Kaskaskia) daughter of Old Mobile settler Jean Baptiste (dit "LaViolette") Colon, as well as being the goddaughter of Henri de Tonti.
 They had several children, but only two survived past 1733.
-Their son, Louis Augustin, established a plantation on the eastern shore of Mobile Bay that became modern-day Spanish Fort.
+Their son, Louis Augustin, established a plantation on the eastern shore of Mobile Bay that became the modern-day Spanish Fort.

 Rochon has had a number of notable descendants in the Gulf Coast region including, but not limited to: